gurtaj1/code-test/README.md

 ### Extra Work

 I have not, as of yet, had any experience in writing tests.
-If I had I would have certainly applied unit testing to my project as I understand the importance of test driven development.
+If I had allowed myself more time on this project, I would have certainly applied unit testing as I understand the importance of test driven development.
 All of my debugging was done by observing any errors found in the browser console whenever attempting to run the code.
 This was always followed by examination of the relevant pieces of code.
 Some packages that I believe would have helped me with my testing and debugging are Jest and ESLint.